 Instructions

-4. Dump in the flour and stir everything together until the flour dissolves and soaks up any leftover grease.
+4. Sprinkle in the flour and stir well until the flour dissolves and soaks up any leftover grease, about 1 minute.
 Toss in the kale and gently sauté it along with the sausage mixture for about 1-2 minutes.
 Then add in the potatoes along with the broth, cream, and butter.
-Stir everything together to fully combine and cover the pot with a lid.
-Reduce the heat to medium-low, and allow the soup to come up to a nice simmer for about 15 minutes.
-Make sure the potatoes are fork tender.
+Give all ingredients a good stir to fully combine and cover the pot with a lid.

 Notes